longdt219/XlingualEmb/README.md

 for demo purposes.
 The full monolingual data can be downloaded from [Polyglot website] (https://sites.google.com/site/rmyeid/projects/polyglot).

 Note that both dictionary and monolingual data are pre-processed with
-- lowercased
+- lowercase
-- adding language prefix
+- add language prefix

-The following will build the crosslingual word embeddings for English and Italian.
+The following command will build the crosslingual word embeddings for English and Italian.
 ```
 ./xlingemb -train data/mono/en_it.shuf.10k -output en.it.word.emb -size 200 -window 48 -iter 15
 -negative 25 -sample 0.0001 -alpha 0.025 -cbow 1 -threads 5 -dict data/dicts/en.it.panlex.all.processed